 - He was the first person to review Stephen Hawking’s celebrated book, ‘A Brief History of Time’.

 - Dr Subbarao received a Ph.D. in economics from the Andhra University in 1998 for his thesis, ‘Fiscal Reforms at the Sub-national Level’.

-The next table gives a link to the top officers in India in various services.
+The next table gives a link to the top IAS officers list in India in various services.

 Do you want to see your name in the IAS Officers list like above?
 What are waiting for?
 Kickstart your UPSC 2020 preparation right now!